-FIU Discovery Lab is the innovation center for Florida International University’s School of Computing and Information Sciences.
-Discovery lab was created in Spring 2012 to provide students with the hands-on experience needed to solve real-world challenges, develop student led research opportunities, foster students’ entrepreneurial skills, and train a new generation of IT professionals who reflect the diversity of South Florida.
-Ultimately, the discovery lab’s focus is to develop products for the market place while giving students the experience of innovation, creation and transition to entrepreneurship.
+FIU Discovery Lab is the innovation center for Florida International University’s Knight Foundation School of Computing and Information Sciences.
+Discovery Lab was created in Spring 2012 to provide students with the hands-on experience needed to solve real-world challenges, develop student-led research opportunities, foster students’ entrepreneurial skills, and train a new generation of IT professionals who reflect the diversity of South Florida.
+Ultimately, the discovery lab’s focus is to develop products for the marketplace while giving students the experience of innovation, creation, and transition to entrepreneurship.

 The discovery lab provides a platform to develop many new ideas.
 The lab is comparable in its mission to labs at top universities.
 We are educating entrepreneurs, sustaining research and developing products that can be commercialized.
 We are training the next generation of students with the 21st-century skills they need to succeed.

-~ Director Ram Iyengar, FIU School of Computing and Information Sciences
+~ Director Ram Iyengar, FIU Knight Foundation School of Computing and Information Sciences

 The Discovery Lab Mission